Complete guide on French Roulette

 Odd/Even

-With the odd/even bet, you simply choose whether the winning number will be odd or even.
+With the odd/even bet, you choose whether the winning number will be odd or even.
 The payout is relatively good at 2 to 1.

 Low/High